Sports betting is still a ways off in Ohio, but New Jersey sportsbooks are up and running. Check out DraftKings Sportsbook!

 It appears MGM will have to be patient in Ohio, however.

-In July, things looked promising for the Buckeye State.
+In July, things looked promising for the Ohio sports betting.
 Lawmakers introduced sports betting bills in both the Ohio House of Representatives and Senate.

 On the other hand, not everyone in the state is hoping to be an early adopter of sports betting.